alexandertrefz/essence/Readme.md

 `.bun-version` — the one this repository is developed against, so a failure there is a failure that reproduces here.

-The Language Server is started by the `esls` executable in [packages/language-server/bin](packages/language-server/bin).
-To develop the VS Code extension against a live server, point its `essence.server.path` setting at that file — it runs the server's TypeScript directly, so there is no bundle to rebuild.
+`essence lsp` starts the Language Server on stdio, as does the `esls` executable in [packages/language-server/bin](packages/language-server/bin).
+To develop the VS Code extension against a live server, point its `essence.server.path` setting at that file: the setting spawns what it names with `--stdio` and nothing else, so it wants the server's own entry point rather than the `essence lsp` command.
+It runs the server's TypeScript directly, so there is no bundle to rebuild.

 # Disclaimer
 This language is still a work in progress.
 It is not ready for use yet and there is no documentation as most things are in flux.
 Generally: Here be dragons!